zhufucdev/zhufucdev/README.md

-# Greetings from an Idiot Coder
+# Greetings from a Dumbass

 ## Hi there! 👏

-👨‍🎓 I'm zhufucdev, a NUIST student majoring in Digital Information.
+🤔 I'm zhufucdev, a NUIST student majoring in CS (not counter strike).

 I write dumb programs mainly out of temporal passion.